 4. It takes us away from the most important thing - which is that basic problem is capitalism itself, which causes trouble for 99% of us, of all ages, ethnic groups and genders.
 Those problems of capitalism are always there but just come out more at certain generations.
 We need to focus on that and deal with that, across all groups.

-Welcome to the latest news about the books and activities of Sean Michael Wilson, professional comic book writer from Scotland, living in Japan.
+Welcome to the latest news about the books and activities of Sean Michael Wilson, professional comic book writer from Scotland.

 Sean Michael Wilson - Wilson's Web